charlottekyng/usb-modules-v2/README.md

     $                          # remove blank lines
     ````

 1. Check your Makefile.
 Check for stray symbols and white spaces.
+Check for correct panel/target bed files.
+But errors from Makefile settings will more often lead to failed jobs (see below).

 ### If submitted jobs fail...